acceleratedscience/openad-service-smi-ted/README.md

 5. Change directory to `openad_smi_ted` then start the server with the following command:<br>
    `python app.py`<br>

-6. In a new terminal session start the OpenAD Toolkit:<br>
+6. Open a new terminal session and start the OpenAD Toolkit:<br>
    `openad`<br>

 7. At the OpenAD Toolkit command line execute the following command to create a new service for accessing the local server started in step 5:<br>